CirroBuild/FrostiDocs/blog/2020-09-24-why-performance-matters.md

 for processing power and the simultaneously reduced availability of it becomes a supply and demand problem.

-## The end of Moore’s law is in sight
+## Is the end of Moore’s law in sight?

 Improvements in processor power are going to slow down while data continues to propagate exponentially.
 We’re facing a big problem in our quest to process and